Kearlay/project_list/README.md

  - <a href="https://github.com/Kearlay/data_analyis/blob/master/customer_call/customer_call_analysis.ipynb">Customer Service Data Analysis</a><br> Analyzed the performance of customer service over multiple regions, agents, and supervisors.
 I tried to extract meaning business insights from the dataset.
 Predictive modeling and experimental designs were applied.

- - <a href="https://github.com/Kearlay/dna_disease_classification/blob/master/dna_disease_classification.ipynb">DNA Data Analytics</a><br> This problem simulates two datasets (DS) of patients whose blood samples whose cell-free DNA has been investigated.
+ - <a href="https://github.com/Kearlay/dna_disease_classification/blob/master/dna_disease_classification.ipynb">DNA Data Analytics</a><br> This problem simulates two datasets (DS) of patients whose cell-free DNA in blood samples has been investigated.
 I built a custom library to classify those with disease A or B.

  - <a href="https://github.com/Kearlay/NLP-project">Natural Language Processing Projects</a><br> This repository contains the python implementation of the recommender systems and sentimental analysis, especially focusing on collaborative filtering.
 I am attempting to achieve state-of-the-art performances in NLP Collaborated with researchers at Columbia University Medical Center.